-Activate features that meet patient needs
+Activate portal features that meet patient needs

 You can take small steps to overcome these barriers and get the most out of your patient portal.
 Although patient portals vary from vendor to vendor, most include a basic set of features that offer value to patients.
-These features can improve the way providers and patients:
+These features can improve the way clinicians and patients:

 - Handle administrative tasks, like booking appointments